syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Load-on-demand.md

 Load on demand is a technique (Lazy load) that is used to reduce the bandwidth size of consuming huge data.
 You can load data on demand in `TreeView` by using `LoadOnDemandCommand` when you’re going to use huge data.

 TreeView loads root level [Nodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~Nodes.html)  initially, and when parent node is expanded, loads the child nodes from the data source.
-It reduces the time to render TreeView with huge data.
+It reduces the time to render `TreeView` with huge data.

 To enable the load on demand feature, you would need to use the `LoadOnDemandCommand`  of `TreeView` as demonstrated in the example below:

-Create a ViewModel which contains the root items of the TreeView.
-You would also need to create a `Command` for handling the load on command and bind to `LoadOnDemandCommand`.
+Create a ViewModel with a `Command` for handling the load on command and bind to `LoadOnDemandCommand` of `TreeView`.

 {% endhighlight %}
 {% highlight c# %}